Susanna and the Elders in art

-Susanna and the Elders is an Old Testament story of a woman falsely accused of adultery after two men who, after discovering one another in the act of spying on her while she bathes, conspire to blackmail her for sex.
-Depictions of the story date back to the 9th century, but were infrequent until the Renaissance.
+Susanna and the Elders is an Old Testament story of a woman falsely accused of adultery after she refuses two men who, after discovering one another in the act of spying on her while she bathes, conspire to blackmail her for sex.
+Depictions of the story date back to the late 3rd/early 4th centuries and are still being created.

-The story has been portrayed by many artists; modern scholars explain this by pointing out the appeal to male artists and patrons of a portrayal of a naked woman watched by sexually aroused fully-clothed men.
-The portrayals by Artemisia Gentileschi were among the earliest to depart from the traditional portrayals of Susanna as not being distressed during the encounter.
+The story has been portrayed by many artists, particularly in the early Christian and late Renaissance and Baroque periods.
+The bathing Susanna was first shown fully clothed and served as a symbol of faith and marital chastity; in the 15th century more images depicted her nude in her bath and became increasingly lascivious.
+Modern scholars explain this by pointing out the appeal to male artists and patrons of a portrayal of a naked woman watched by sexually aroused clothed men.
+The paintings by Artemisia Gentileschi were among the earliest to depart from such suggestive images of Susanna by capturing her extreme distress during the encounter.

-The story is portrayed on the Susanna Crystal, an engraved rock crystal piece made in the Lotharingia region of northwest Europe in the mid 9th century, now in the British Museum.

 Story

-In part of the Book of Daniel, Susanna, a young and beautiful married woman, is lusted after by two well-respected men.
+In the thirteenth chapter of the Book of Daniel (or the Book of Susanna in the Old Testament Apocrypha), Susanna, a young and beautiful married woman, is lusted after by two well-respected men.
 One day they catch one another spying on her as she bathes.
 Together they hatch a plot to blackmail her into having sex with them by telling her they will testify they caught her committing adultery, which is punishable by death, if she does not comply.
-She refuses, and when they accuse her in front of the community, testifying that they saw her having sex with a young man under a tree in her husband's garden, she casts her eyes to heaven in a plea for help.

-Daniel cross-examines the two men separately, asking them what kind of tree the adulterers were having sex under.
-The first man says a mastic, the second an oak, and the two men are caught in their lies and stoned to death themselves.
+She refuses, and they accuse her in front of the community, testifying that they saw her having sex with a young man under a tree in her husband's garden.
+Susanna is condemned to be executed and casts her eyes to heaven in a prayer for help.
+Appearing suddenly, the young Daniel objects to the verdict and insists on cross-examining the two men separately, asking them under what kind of tree the adulterers were having sex.
+The first man says a mastic, the second an oak, and the two men are caught in their lies and put to death themselves.